ebzzry/ebzzry.github.io/en/fkd/quotes.md

 - Truth is subjective, therefore, you can barely tell that which you can feel as fact.<br>―Ritsuko Akagi, Neon Genesis Evangelion

+- You have to throw away a lot of rocks in order to find diamonds.<br>―David Bethune